Readers pay attention when they don't know what's coming next.

 Let the Protagonist Lose

-You can even do the unthinkable and let the protagonist lose and the bad guy win.
-Everything she's been fighting for is gone and now she has to regroup and find a way to go on.
-This is an extra sticky one though, because it can be easy to make your reader feel like everything they just read was pointless.
-Make sure that even when you let the protagonist lose, what she went through to get there still has meaning and wasn't a waste of the reader's time.
+It doesn't happen often, but you can let the bad guy win.
+Everything the protagonist has been fighting for is gone and now they have to regroup and find a way to go on.
+This is an extra sticky choice, though, because it's easy to make your reader feel like everything they just read was pointless.

-Then you can do what they won't expect.
+Then do what they won't expect.

 What are some of your favorite plot twists?

 *Originally published June 2011.
-Last updated December 2019.
+Last updated January 2025.

 For more help on plotting or writing a novel check out my Plotting Your Novel: Ideas and Structure.